gemseo/gemseo/doc_src/source/software/maintenance.rst

 #.
 Build the docs for this branch on rtd, check the version and changelog.
 #.
 Merge to master.
 #.
 Tag.
 #.
-Run :command:`tox -e create-dist` to create the distribution archives.
+Run :command:`tox -e dist` to create the distribution archives.
 #.
 Run :command:`twine upload dist/* -u <your login>` to upload to pypi.org.
 #.
 Test the pypi packages.
 #.
 Update the recipe for conda-forge once the update bot sends the PR.